-One Path for 'Post-Racial' Employment Discrimination Cases -- Inserting Implicit Bias Research into Social Framework Evidence
+One Path for 'Post-Racial' Employment Discrimination Cases -- The Implicit Association Test Research as Social Framework Evidence

 Tanya Kateri Hernandez

 April 23, 2014

 32 Journal of Law & Inequality 307 (2014)

 Fordham Law Legal Studies Research Paper No. 2327133

 Today’s legal civil rights struggle is in large measure the effort to retain the foundational premise that racial discrimination is still a pervasive and problematic dynamic that law should be engaged in addressing.
 Within the employment discrimination context the attempt to salvage anti-discrimination law doctrine has been lodged on several fronts.
 Of particular note has been the effort to incorporate “social framework” evidence.
 Yet, given the powerful societal conviction in a “post-racial” American narrative of discrimination as an exceptionally rare event caused by aberrant malicious individuals, general social framework evidence alone will be unlikely to assist most plaintiffs present a persuasive case of discrimination.
 What is needed is a legal tool that can directly speak to the larger societal narrative in ways that assist fact-finders better understand contemporary manifestations of discrimination.
 This Article proposes that the use of general social framework evidence specifically incorporate the burgeoning social psychology literature regarding “implicit bias.”